xtofs/EDM_Structure/verification-test.md

 ## Overview

 This document lists all EDM model elements, their attributes and relationships.
-It categorizes the attributes in different types (basic, reference, ..) and describes their semantic in detail.
-It is based on the OASIS OData CSDL XML Representation Version 4.02 specification, and adds the details about allowed values, symbolic references and constraints for elements and attributes.
+It categorizes the attributes in different types (basic, reference, ..) and describes their semantic in detail in [section](#attribute-categories) It is based on the OASIS OData CSDL XML Representation Version 4.02 specification, and adds the details about allowed values, symbolic references and constraints for elements and attributes.

 **Source**: [OASIS OData CSDL XML Representation Version 4.02 specification](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.02/csd01/odata-csdl-xml-v4.02-csd01.html#TableofXMLElementsandAttributes)